DataDog/documentation/content/en/synthetics/guide/browser-tests-using-shadow-dom.md

 ### Enter text into input fields

-When text input fields are rendered in the main document's DOM tree, the Datadog browser test recorder will automatically record inputted values and create a [Type Text][5] test step.
+When text input fields are rendered in the main document's DOM tree, the Datadog browser test recorder automatically records inputted values and creates a [Type Text][3] test step.

-However, when working with input fields rendered in a Shadow DOM, the recorder may not be able to capture a complete set of reference points to the element.
-Leading the step to fail on test runs.

-As a workaround for entering text into a text input field rendered in a Shadow DOM, add a Javascript assertion that locates the respective `<input>` element and sets the `value` field.
+When working with input fields rendered in a shadow DOM, the recorder may be unable to capture a complete set of reference points to the element, causing the step to fail on test runs.
+As a workaround for entering text into a text input field rendered in a shadow DOM, add a JavaScript assertion that locates the respective `<input>` element and sets the `value` field.

 {{< img src="synthetics/guide/browser-tests-using-shadow-dom/validate-text-type.png" alt="Validate entered text rendered in a shadow DOM" style="width:90%;" >}}